 State Health Marketplaces

-Although most states participate in the federal health insurance marketplace, 14 states and the District of Columbia run their own separate health exchanges.
-These marketplaces sell health plans for individuals, families, and sometimes small businesses.
+Some states run their own separate health exchanges.
+These state marketplaces sell health plans for individuals, families, and sometimes small businesses.
 Some states have longer enrollment periods than the federal health exchange, so you might have extra time to enroll depending on where you live.

 If you live in one of these states, visiting HealthCare.gov will automatically redirect you to the website for your state’s health exchange.

 If you’re a senior citizen, your best bet for coverage outside the workplace is Medicare.
-This plan is available to Americans who are over 65 or disabled — even those who are still working.
+This plan is available to Americans who are over 65 or disabled — even if they’re still working.

 Military Health Plans